Table of Contents

 - The system is not as complex, and you can start your collection and pursue it at the price level you prefer.

 - Launching an on-demand audio-only music subscription is cheaper than releasing all follow-up and future music content.
-You can almost pay one price for all your future tracks and product catalogs at the same time.
+You can simultaneously pay almost one price for all your future tracks and product catalogs.

 - Any track can be tagged and/or discovered based on its metadata.